bill-orange/Fortune-Teller/README.md

 # Fortune-Teller
 Fortune Teller for the ESP32-S3 with graphics and a Voice

+This project demonstrates the use of:

+* the CHAGPT API
-This project demonstrates the use of CHAGPT with Google Translate (used for Text-to-Speech).
-Images stored on github supplement the user interface.
+* Google Translate (used for Text-to-Speech).
+* Images stored on github to supplement the user interface.
+* Audio.h to play MP3 files

 The project works like this.
 The user is promped to hit a button mounted under the TFT display.
 This action generates a call to ChatGPT to get a fortune.
 The fortune prompt is stored in Prompt.txt in github.
 The prompt produces a short fortune.